solid-contrib/solid-client/README.md

 )
 ```

-The `SolidResponse` object returned by most `Solid.web` calls, including
+The `SolidResponse` object returned by most `solid.web` calls, including
 `head()`, contains the following properties:

 * `url` - the URL of the resource // https://example.org/blog/hellow-world